-601.2 OBJECTIVES
+1.2 OBJECTIVES

-The objectives and primary purpose of Hawaiian Swimming shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
-Hawaiian Swimming shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and Hawaiian Swimming.
+The objectives and primary purpose of HISI shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
+HISI shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of FINA, USA Swimming, and HISI, and its Articles of Incorporation.

 1.3 GEOGRAPHIC TERRITORY - The geographic territory of XXSI is as set forth in Article 603 of the USA Swimming Rules and Regulations.
 XXSI shall be divided into regions as listed in the XXSI Policies and Procedures.